Tyrrrz/Tyrrrz.me/src/data/blog-posts/wpf-treeview-selecteditem-twoway-binding/Post.md

 The longer I work with WPF, the more I notice how many things it's missing.
 Recently I realized that `TreeView.SelectedItem` property is read-only and non-bindable.
 I think there's no point explaining why binding `SelectedItem` would be useful, so there should be no surprise in my disappointment.

 I googled the problem and every resource I've found was guiding me into either handling it in code-behind or adding `IsSelected` property to my model class.
-Both of these approaches suffer from a common important issue -- the item wouldn't get selected if its parents are not expanded.
-This was a deal-breaker for me because I wanted the treeview to navigate to the newly selected item, even if it wasn't immediately visible.
+Both of these approaches suffer from the same problem -- an item won't get selected if its parents are not yet expanded.
+This was a deal-breaker for me because I wanted the tree view to navigate to the newly selected item, even if it wasn't immediately visible.

+I solved this problem by writing a small behavior that takes care of this for me.

-## Solution
+## Custom behavior

-I realized that to solve this I would have to traverse the entire hierarchy, but there was another problem I've encountered -- to access `IsSelected` and `IsExpanded` properties I needed to resolve reference to an instance of `TreeViewItem` -- a container that wraps around the data template.
-This in itself can be accomplished by using the `TreeViewItem.ItemContainerGenerator.ContainerFromItem(…)` method, however if the node is not visible the container is also not initialized, making the method return `null`.
-I solved this by looking for the parent nodes of the item I needed to select and expanding them one by one.
-However, even after the node is expanded, the dispatcher still needs to process it, which is why I resorted to handling the `Loaded` event of the `TreeViewItem` to know when it's safe to continue.
+I realized that to solve this I would have to traverse the entire hierarchy of tree nodes, but that wasn't the only problem.
+To access `IsSelected` and `IsExpanded` properties I needed to resolve a reference to an instance of `TreeViewItem`, which is a container that wraps around the data template.

-To determine if a a node is a child of another node I defined a delegate signature for users to implement -- `IsChildOfPredicate`.

-### Behavior implementation

-To make the solution re-usable, I implemented it as an interaction behavior.
+This in itself can be accomplished by using the `TreeViewItem.ItemContainerGenerator.ContainerFromItem(…)` method.
+However, if the node is not visible yet then the container is also not initialized, making the method return `null`.

+In order to make our target node visible, we need to expand all of its ancestor nodes one by one, starting from the very top.
+I naively assumed that by expanding the node from code, its children's item containers will immediately become available but this is not the case because that's handled asynchronously.
+We can, however, subscribe to the `Loaded` event of each data item which will trigger once the control has been loaded.

+Generally, the approach looks like this:

+- Subscribe to `Loaded` events of all data items using a style.
+- When `SelectedItem` changes, go through all loaded tree nodes and try to locate the target node.
+- If we manage to find it, select it and exit early.
+- If we instead find its parent, expand it so that we can continue the search once it's loaded.
+- When one of the nodes we expanded is loaded, it triggers an event and we start again from the top.

+Here's the behavior I've implemented:

 ```csharp
 public class TreeViewSelectionBehavior : Behavior<TreeView>